wevre/transit-dart/README.md

 ## Releases and Dependency Information

-* Latest release: 0.8.0 -- this is alpha.
-The API is not fixed yet.
+* Latest release: 0.8.51 -- still in alpha, API is not fixed

 ## Getting started